•

 Works Sought

-Legal Analysis Article or Case Note
+Legal Analysis Article, Note, or Comment

 Topic and thesis must focus on American Indian Law, must be relevant to Indian law today, and must not be preempted.
 Submitted works should follow the "IRAC" (Issue-Rule-Analysis-Conclusion) form of legal writing with an optimum page range of 20-60 pages.